orchetect/TimecodeKit/README.md

 #### Comparable

-Two `Timecode` instances can be compared linearly.
+Two `Timecode` instances can be compared linearly using common comparison operators.

 ```swift
 try "01:00:00:00".toTimecode(at: ._24)